oasisresearchlab/context24/README.md

 		...
 silver-data/
 eval/
+extracted_captions/
+	citekey1.json
+	...
 ```

 The main training/dev datasets are in `task1-train-dev.json` and `task2-train-dev.json`.

 Parsed figures, tables, and captions for each paper, as `.png` files, are in `figures-tables`, organized by paper citekey as enclosing subfolders.

+Caption texts extracted by running OCR via Nougat on corresponding caption `.png` files from `figures-tables` are provided in `extracted_captions`, organized into `.json` files per paper citekey.
+Since these are automatically extracted, some might be empty/incorrect due to extraction failures.

 The current set of full-text parses for each paper are in `fulltexts-2024-04-25-update.json`.
 The json is structured as a dictionary, where each key is a citekey (e.g., `nomura2004human`) and with a string containing the whole full-text parse for that paper as its associated value.